washingtonpost/ans-schema/docs/proposals/2022-06-27_Auth_Proposal.md

 > Aren't you exposing a token in ANS?

-Yes but it is the signed token, so there is no risk of exposing the secret key.
-Plus, it's only valid for that single Arc object.
+It is just the signed token, so there is no risk of exposing the secret key, and the token is only valid for that single image.

+> What prevents someone from reading the token from ANS embedded on a website and using it?

+We decided to accept this risk now that we aren't worried about the performance of Thumbor in ECS.
+Akamai is much more durable and has protections in place for DDOS & other exploits.

 # Alternatives Considered